Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_amg_and_streamlit_on_real-time_dashboarding/getting_started_with_amg_and_streamlit_on_real-time_dashboarding.md

 - An [AWS Account](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/) with `Administrator Access`
 - Create your own VPC and subnets (This is optional if you have an existing VPC with subnets you can leverage.
 Please refer to this [AWS document](https://docs.aws.amazon.com/whitepapers/latest/amazon-msk-migration-guide/amazon-managed-streaming-for-apache-kafka-amazon-msk.html) for the MSK networking topology)
-  - In the AWS account, [create a VPC](https://docs.aws.amazon.com/vpc/latest/userguide/working-with-vpcs.html), preferrably in the same region as the Snowflake account
+  - In the AWS account, [create a VPC](https://docs.aws.amazon.com/vpc/latest/userguide/working-with-vpcs.html), preferably in the same region as the Snowflake account
   - In the VPC, [create subnets](https://docs.aws.amazon.com/vpc/latest/userguide/working-with-subnets.html) and attach an [internet gateway](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Internet_Gateway.html) to allow egress traffic to the internet by using a routing table and security group for outbound traffic.
   Note that the subnets can be public or private.
 Normally public subnets are sufficient for this lab.
   - If you have decided to create your own VPC/subnets, for your convenience, click [here](https://console.aws.amazon.com/cloudformation/home?region=us-west-2#/stacks/new?stackName=MSK-Snowflake-VPC&templateURL=https://snowflake-corp-se-workshop.s3.us-west-1.amazonaws.com/VHOL_Snowflake_Snowpipe_Streaming_MSK/MyFullVPC-2pub-2priv.json) to deploy a VPC with a pair of public and private subnets, internet gateway and NAT gateway for you.